FREQUENTLY ASKED QUESTIONS

 What insurances are accepted?

-We accept all major insurances, including Medicaid and Medicare.
+We accept almost all major insurances, including Medicaid and Medicare.
 Copays are due at the time of service.
 If you do not have insurance, please call our office to discuss available payment options.

 Am I eligible for Medicaid if I have a job?